Do you want to losing weight by cutting carbs? Did you notice I didn’t say TRY because this is the easiest way to lose weight that I have tried.

 But condiments are a different story.
 Here’s where you have to become a little more diligent.
 Take ketchup for an example, it is loaded with sugar.
 In one tablespoon there is 5 grams of carbs and 4 grams of sugar.
 So you definitely have to stay away from that condiment.
 Look at sweet relish or hot dog relish.
 More sugar and carbs.
 So make sure you read all your labels before eating something.

 Be very careful of sauces.
 Some may have very little carbs while others are loaded.
+Especially if it’s a thick sauce, you can bet it’s made with flour.
 Get in the habit of reading Nutrition Facts for added sugars as well as flour and other starches.

 Eat more fat